 Why do people grind their teeth?

 When we sleep, our body relaxes, which sometimes causes some of our muscles to tighten up more than others without knowing it.
 The most common ones for this area are in the jaw and face area and the neck and shoulders.
-When these muscles tighten up, they can put pressure on the teeth and cause them to grind together.
+When these muscles tighten up, they can put pressure on the teeth and cause them to grind together and can cause TMJ.
 This is usually a subconscious reaction that people have, and it's usually not something they do intentionally.

 How a mouthguard works